ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 important because the Attester's role is to vouch for trust in privacy-sensitive Client information, such as account identifiers or IP address information, to the Issuer.
-Tokens produced by an Issuer that admits issuance for any type of mediation cannot be relied on for any specific property.
+Tokens produced by an Issuer that admits issuance for any type of attestation cannot be relied on for any specific property.
-See {{attestation}} for more details.
+See {{attester-role}} for more details.

 ### Attester Role